+We discuss the possible source of this discrepancy in SI Sec.~\ref{sec:departures}.
+It compares the simulated energy profile with that of a conical shape.
+The mismatch between the two profiles implies that the real surface does not have the straight director lines needed for a developably isometric surface.
+Such a mismatch requires strain energy.
+Accordingly, the mismatch should lessen with decreasing thickness.
+On the other hand this mismatch enables a reduction in bending energy below that of a cone.
+Thus the SI suggests how a small strain distortion can reduce the total energy below our isometric estimate, as the figure shows.

-\paragraph{} We conclude that the elastic energy of deformation for the wrinkles encountered in this study is strongly consistent with our claim of an isometric conical deformation, with the accuracy increasing for narrow wrinkles (having small parameter $\eta$).
-Furthermore, the explicit cone-triangle construction gives a workable quantitative estimate of the full elastic energy, provided we supply the observed wrinkle wavenumber $m$.
+We conclude that the elastic energy of deformation for the wrinkles encountered in this study is strongly consistent with our claim of an isometric conical deformation.
+This minimal geometric picture gives a quantitative account of the structure and energy for a given wave number $m$.
+Residual discrepancies seem consistent with expected residual stretching effects.
+Furthermore, the explicit circular-cone-triangle construction gives a workable quantitative estimate of the full elastic energy.
+This approximation is least accurate when the splay parameter $\eta$ is large.